Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 While rosemary and mint both possess aromatic foliage and culinary uses, they are not ideal companions in the garden.

-Rosemary requires well-drained soil and thrives in drier conditions, whereas mint prefers moist, fertile soil.
-Planting rosemary near mint may also lead to water competition and hinder mint’s growth and vigor.
+Rosemary prefers well-drained soil and grows best in dry conditions.
+Mint, on the other hand, prefers moist, fertile soil.
+Planting rosemary near mint may also lead to water competition, hindering mint’s growth and vigor.

 Other bad companions include sage, strawberries, basil, thyme, and lavender.